Taelar/pokesandbox/api/README.md

 # Api

-Mock API done with [JSON Server](https://github.com/typicode/json-server), because we, front-end devs, don't have time for APIs.
+Mock API done with [JSON Server](https://github.com/typicode/json-server), because as a front-end dev I don't have time for APIs (but I do for IPAs).

 ## Usage